 The morning for her lost life is evident through the dreaming of ‘when she was a girl’.
-This tragic image of his mother sat alone, drinking each day and reflecting on her life is one that haunts the poet.
-His own self hatred, at realising the way in which he handled his mother in her life was wrong is pinpointed through his self criticism of his ‘contempt’.
+This tragic image of his mother sat alone, drinking each day, and reflecting on her life is one that haunts the poet.
+His own self-hatred, at realizing the way in which he handled his mother in her life was wrong is pinpointed through the self-criticism of his ‘contempt’.
 He regrets dearly not being there for his mother, wishing he had visited more often.

 These lines set the scene of the present situation.
 Jenkins is sat in a morgue, holding the hand of his dead mother.
 The vulnerability of the naked woman, only wearing a ’thick rubber band with her name on it’ is palpable after the descriptors of the preceding lines.

 There is a contrast between the presentation of his mother’s ‘hand’ at the beginning of Effects and here at the end.
 Whereas they were once strong, ‘rough’ hands, they are now ‘blotched and crinkled’, the age of the mother seeping through her hands and shocking the poet at how much she has changed.

 The attempt at connection is shown through the ‘hand I held’.
 Yet it is an attempt that fails, ‘couldn’t clasp mine’, showing the disconnection between mother and son.
 He did not go to see her, and now that she has died, there is no way of regaining that connection.